divio/divio-cloud-docs/how-to/uwsgi-configuration.rst

 How to manage uWSGI configuration
 =================================

-In our Django applications, the uWSGI gateway to the load-balancers is part of the customer application:
+In our `Django applications <https://www.divio.com>`_, the uWSGI gateway to the load-balancers is part of the customer application:

 .. mermaid::